WestJet Encore: Destinations

-WestJet Encore flies regional routes throughout Canada, primarily to or from Calgary and Toronto.
+WestJet Encore flies regional routes throughout Canada, primarily to or from Calgary.
 Routes include smaller cities, such as Brandon, Manitoba to Calgary, two cities with an oil industry.
 This new service re-introduced air service to Brandon.
 Other routes are increased frequencies on existing WestJet routes, such as between Calgary and Saskatoon.
-WestJet Encore services four destinations outside of Canada, namely Nashville, Portland, OR and Seattle.
-WestJet Encore operated flights between Kelowna, British Columbia and Fort McMurray, Alberta, neither a WestJet Encore hub airport, from 2014 to 2016 but discontinued flights amid a decline in the oil industry due to lower oil prices.
+WestJet Encore also services transborder routes to the US, including year round service from Calgary to Seattle, and seasonal service from Calgary to Portland, Edmonton to Seattle, as well as service to Delta Air Lines' hub in Minneapolis from Edmonton, Regina and Saskatoon.
 WestJet Encore flights are numbered as flight 3100 to 3899.

 Fleet

-WestJet Encore operates one type of aircraft, the De Havilland Canada Dash 8-400 NextGen, an updated version of the Dash 8-400 with updated landing gear, redesigned interiors, lighting, and larger overhead cabin storage.
+WestJet Encore operates one type of aircraft, the De Havilland Canada Dash 8-400 NextGen, an updated version of the Dash 8–400 with updated landing gear, redesigned interiors, lighting, and larger overhead cabin storage.
 In turn, the Dash 8-400 is an updated version of the De Havilland Canada Dash 8-400 that has active noise suppression to create a quieter passenger cabin.

 To prevent freezing of water lines during overnight stays at airports with cold weather, the airline rendered the water flow to the lavatory basins inoperative in 2013.

-WestJet Encore uses a navAero supplied Windows-OS based electronic flight bag (EFB) that can connect to the aircraft.
-In conjunction with a WestJet developed Integrated Communication and Application System (ICAS), objective flight data can be shared with maintenance personnel improving aircraft efficiency.
-One example of use would be after an aircraft was subjected to severe turbulence, EFB and ICAS could determine whether or not objective thresholds were exceeded.
-If such thresholds are not exceeded, four hours of maintenance and inspection are avoided instead of having pilots subjectively characterize the level of turbulence.

-As of December 2021, the WestJet Encore fleet consists of the following aircraft: